Table of Contents:

 Overview

 Often start with supervised fine-tuning, e.g. as done in InstructGPT, Dataset or rankings of model outputs -> RLHF.
-The goal is to decrease the amount of feedback reuired by several orders of magnitude (Christiano, 2017) to practically train deep RL systems w/ human feedback.
+The goal is to decrease the amount of feedback required by several orders of magnitude (Christiano, 2017) to practically train deep RL systems w/ human feedback.
 We can then solve tasks where we can only recognize the desired behavior, but not necessarily demonstrate it (as would be required for inverse RL).
 Some of the first RLHF papers were focused on Atari games or MuJoCo robotic tasks, rather than text generation (Christiano, 2017).

-Reward Model
+Reward Model Training

 InstructGPT starts from an SFT model and removes the final unembedding layer.
 This model accepts a prompt and response and outputs a scalar reward.